The C API

 Tuple types are specified by setting the bit defined by the NSIArgIsArray constant in the flags member and the length of the tuple in the arraylength member.

-It helps to view arraylength as a part of the data type.
-The data type is a tuple with this length when NSIArgIsArray is set.
+arraylengthas a part of the data type.
+The data type is a tuple with this length whenNSIArgIsArrayis set.

-The NSIArgIsArray flag is neccessary to distinguish between arguments that happen to be of length 1 (set in the count member) and tuples that have a length of 1 (set in the arraylength member) for the resp. argument.
+NSIArgIsArrayflag is necessary to distinguish between arguments that happen to be of length 1 (set in thecountmember) and tuples that have a length of 1 (set in thearraylengthmember) for the resp. argument."foo" "int[1]" 1 [42] # The answer to the ultimate question – in a (single) tuple "bar" "int" 1 13 # My favorite Friday

 The count member gives the number of data items given as the value of the argument.

 The data member is a pointer to the data for the argument.
-This is a pointer to a single value or a number values.
+This is a pointer to a single value or a number of values.
 Depending on type, count and arraylength settings.

-When data is an array, the actual number of elements in the array is \(count\times arraylength\times n\).
-Where \(n\) is specified implictly through the type member in the table above.
+[!NOTE] When data is an array, the actual number of elements in the array is count × arraylength × n.
+Where n is specified implicitly through the

 The flags member is a bit field with a number of constants used to communicate more information about the argument:

-to specify that the argument is an array type, as explained above.
+NSIArgIsArray | To specify that the argument is an array type, as explained above. |

-to specify that the argument has different values for every face of a geometric primitive, where this might be ambiguous.
+NSIArgPerFace | To specify that the argument has different values for every face of a geometric primitive, where this might be ambiguous. |

-Specify that the argument has different values for every vertex of a geometric primitive, where this might be ambiguous.
+NSIArgPerVertex | Specify that the argument has different values for every vertex of a geometric primitive, where this might be ambiguous. |

-Specify that the argument is to be interpolated linearly instead of using some other, default method.
+NSIArgInterpolateLinear | Specify that the argument is to be interpolated linearly instead of using some other, default method. |

-NSIArgPerFace or NSIArgPerVertex are only strictly needed in rare circumstances when a geometric primitive’s number of vertices matches the number of faces.
+NSIArgPerFaceorNSIArgPerVertexare only strictly needed in rare circumstances when a geometric primitive’s number of vertices matches the number of faces.
 The most simple case is a tetrahedral mesh which has exactly four vertices and also four faces.

 Indirect lookup of arguments is achieved by giving an integer argument of the same name, with the .indices suffix added.
 This is read to know which values of the other argument to use.

-1Create "subdiv" "mesh"
+Create "subdiv" "mesh"

-2SetAttribute "subdiv"
+SetAttribute "subdiv"

-3 "nvertices" "int" 4 [ 4 4 4 4 ]
+"nvertices" "int" 4 [ 4 4 4 4 ]

-4 "P" "point" 9 [
+"P" "point" 9 [

-5 0 0 0 1 0 0 2 0 0
+0 0 0 1 0 0 2 0 0

-6 0 1 0 1 1 0 2 1 0
+0 1 0 1 1 0 2 1 0

-7 0 2 0 1 2 0 2 2 2 ]
+0 2 0 1 2 0 2 2 2 ]

-8 "P.indices" "int" 16 [
+"P.indices" "int" 16 [

-9 0 1 4 3 2 3 5 4 3 4 7 6 4 5 8 7 ]
+0 1 4 3 2 3 5 4 3 4 7 6 4 5 8 7 ]

-10 "subdivision.scheme" "string" 1 "catmull-clark"
+"subdivision.scheme" "string" 1 "catmull-clark"

 Node Creation